 ZnO nanoparticle colloidal solution synthesis.
 ZnO nanoparticles were synthesized using the method adapted from Pacholski et al. as described elsewhere41.

 Fabrication of solar cell devices.
 PbS and PbS/CdS CQD ﬁlms were deposited using a layer-by-layer spin-coating process with an in-situ solid-state ligand exchange process, carried out in an ambient atmosphere.
 Substrates were prepared by pre-patterning ITO on glass, spin coating a layer of PEDOT:PSS at 5000 rpm and then annealing at 150°C for at least 5 minutes before use.
 For each layer, a drop of CQD solution (50 mg/ml in toluene) was deposited onto the spinning substrate, with a spin rate of 2000 rpm, followed by two drops of 1% v/v EDT in methanol.
 While spinning, 3 drops of methanol were added followed by 3 drops of toluene to wash off unbound ligands and CQDs.
 This cycle was repeated to build up to the required thickness.
 In our study, all samples were standardized to have 6 layers of CQD deposited, which gave a thickness of about 150± 17 ±17 nm as measured by surface profilometry.
-Finally, the n-type layer was deposited by spin coating ZnO colloidal solution on top of the as-prepared film at 1000 rpm.
+Finally, the n-type layer was deposited by spin coating ZnO colloidal solution on top of the as-prepared film at 1000 rpm and post- deposition annealing was not required.

 In the halide treatment approach, solid-state ligand exchange was performed by covering the surface of PbS/CdS film with saturated CdCl2 in methanol for Cl exchange and 10 mg/ml CTAB in methanol for Br exchange, over a period of one minute.
 The sample was then spun dry at 2000 rpm before 3 drops of methanol were added to wash off excess CTAB.
 For each layer of PbS/CdS CQD deposited, this procedure was repeated three times before the next layer was deposited, so as to ensure comprehensive ligand exchange.